LangChain4j Agent

 Only producer is supported

 The LangChain4j Agent component provides comprehensive AI agent capabilities by integrating with the LangChain4j library.
-This component supports advanced AI agent patterns including tool calling, conversation memory, retrieval-augmented generation (RAG), and input/output guardrails.
+This component supports advanced AI agent patterns including tool calling, MCP (Model Context Protocol) integration, conversation memory, retrieval-augmented generation (RAG), and input/output guardrails.

 Features